ankitects/faqs/src/the-2021-scheduler.md

 ### Undo

-The v3 scheduler uses Anki's new undo infrastructure: you can answer a card, bury another card, and answer a different card, then undo each action in turn if you wish.
+The v3 scheduler uses Anki's new undo infrastructure: you can answer a card, bury another card, answer a different card, then undo each action in turn.
 Previous schedulers handled undo for review and non-review actions separately, so a non-review action would clear the review history, and vice versa.

 ### Daily limits